jdeluyck/kcoreorg-website/_posts/2023/2023-10-30-switching-to-traefik-stepca.md

 # Smallstep step-ca

-`step-ca` is running as a docker container (using the [official image](https://hub.docker.com/r/smallstep/step-ca) in my environment, listening on port 9000, but not exposed to the outside world.
+`step-ca` is running as a docker container (using the [official image](https://hub.docker.com/r/smallstep/step-ca) in my environment), listening on port 9000, but not exposed to the outside world.
 I'm using a docker `.internal` network, so that the container is only visible inside the docker network, not outside.

 Most of the info you need can be found in the [tutorial on running a TLS certificate authority](https://smallstep.com/docs/tutorials/docker-tls-certificate-authority/index.html) on the smallstep website.